HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 While many sites are making good use of HTTP compression, there is still room for improvement, particularly for the `text/html` format that the web is built upon!
 Similarly, lesser-understood text formats like `font/ttf`, `application/json`, `text/xml`, `text/plain`, `image/svg+xml`, and `image/x-icon` may take extra configuration that many websites miss.

-At a minimum, websites should use gzip compression for all text based resources, since it is widely supported, easily implemented and has a low processing overhead.
+At a minimum, websites should use gzip compression for all text-based resources, since it is widely supported, easily implemented, and has a low processing overhead.
 Additional savings can be found with brotli compression, although compression levels should be chosen carefully based on whether a resource can be precompressed.